maiyun/kebab/README.md

 Based on the idea of not using the brain, the commonly used and uniform style of the library has been encapsulated.

+### Hot update

+By calling the Sys.restart method, you can smooth the implementation of hot updates without interrupting any existing business and connections.

+### Multi-process

+Create a multi-process model based on the number of CPUS to fully improve CPU utilization.

+### Global Connection Pool

+A process within the same MYSQL, Redis and other connections, sharing a connection pool, improve efficiency.

 ### UI Console

 A console that contains a UI interface that automatically pairs the latest version of Mutton to detect which files have been modified or need to be upgraded.